 When I started Uno Dos Trae, I didn’t have an angel investor or Mark Cuban from Shark Tank on my side (though that would have been nice).
 It was me, myself, my savings, and a lot of hard work.
-It was all bootstrapped from the beginning, and in learning how to do many things for my business myself, I’ve been able to create a solid foundation of entrepreneurial skills, business acumen, and marketing know-how because of it.
+The concept of bootstrapping your business was my mentality from the beginning, and in learning how to do many things for my business myself, I’ve been able to create a solid foundation of entrepreneurial skills, business acumen, and marketing know-how because of it.
 If you’re thinking of starting a business (or you’ve already started one), and are looking for smart ways to bootstrap, here are the 3 strongest ways you can start:

 Validate your idea